-Much of life in the United States has returned to normal, but COVID-19 still is spreading in the country, especially in areas with low rates of vaccination against the disease.
-To provide an update on the state of the pandemic in the United States, John Segreti, MD — a hospital epidemiologist and the medical director of infection control at Rush University Medical Center — answered questions about the delta variant, breakthrough infections, vaccines for young children and more.
+While parts of life in the United States have returned to normal, COVID-19 still is spreading in the country, especially in areas with low rates of vaccination against the disease.
+To provide an update on the state of the pandemic in the United States, John Segreti, MD — a hospital epidemiologist and the medical director of infection control and prevention at Rush University Medical Center — answered questions about the delta variant, breakthrough infections, vaccines for young children and more.

 President Biden held a Fourth of July event at the White House celebrating both Independence Day and the United States’ progress against COVID-19, but he acknowledged that “COVID-19 has not been vanquished” and said “we’ve got a lot more work to do.”
 What’s your own assessment of the current situation?